-Resources for Community-based Research
+Resources for Community-Engaged Research

-Defining Community-based Participatory Research (CBPR)
+Defining Community-Engaged Research

 There is a spectrum of Community-based Research conducted at the University of Minnesota.
 According to the University of Minnesota’s Performance of Community-based Research Guidance Statement, “When conducting or participating in these research activities, the university desires to engage the community, strengthen community linkages, and respect community values.”